 So I see that pseudoephedrine based medication is being made prescription only, and possibly even banned in the “war against P”.
 This policy has broad-based support in parliament, with both National and Labour supporting it.
 And like all policies with broad based support it is bad policy.

 The purpose of this ban is solely to reduce the supply of P. The government immediately believes that P=bad thing, and therefore reducing the supply of P (with a downward sloping demand curve) will reduce the quantity of P consumed.
-Even if we assume this is true, it is ridiculous to state that the harm from a drug is solely dependent on the amount consumed.
+Even if we assume this is true, it is ridiculous to state that the harm from a drug is solely dependent on the amount consumed say the experts from a rehab near me.

 By banning and restricting access to drugs we make more dangerous forms of sourcing said drug more attractive.
 By making it harder to access drugs, we give more power to select groups who are able to access said drugs – power they can abuse in order to increase the price (both monetary and non-monetary) charged to the consumer.
 This is one of those un-intended consequences governments love to ignore.